sebhildebrandt/systeminformation/README.md

 ## *: Additional Notes

-In `fsStats`, `disksIO` and `networkStats` the `results / sec.` values (rx_sec, IOPS, ...) are calculated correctly beginning with the second call of the function.
+In `fsStats()`, `disksIO()` and `networkStats()` the results / sec. values (rx_sec, IOPS, ...) are calculated correctly beginning with the second call of the function.
 It is determined by calculating the difference of transferred bytes / IOs divided by the time between two calls of the function.

-The first time you are calling one of this functions, you will get -1 for transfer rates.
-The second time, you should then get statistics based on the time between the two calls …
+The first time you are calling one of this functions, you will get `-1` for transfer rates.
+The second time, you should then get statistics based on the time between the two calls ...

 So basically, if you e.g. need a values for network stats every second, your code should look like this: